Assam Engineering College: Department of Electrical Engineering

 The Electrical Engineering branch established its roots in Assam Engineering College in 1957, as the second functioning branch.

 The branch offers Bachelor of Technology (B.Tech.) degree and has an annual intake of 90 students.
 The department has a student-to-teacher ratio of 5:1.

 The curriculum of the department is mainly oriented to cater for the needs of all types of industries, such as power, IT, and heavy and light electrical machinery.
 The department also offers a postgraduate program on power system.
 It has a total intake capacity of 18.
 The admission in this programme is through the PGCEE (Post-Graduate Common Entrance Examination) and a valid GATE score.
 The course consists of load flow dynamics, advance topics in power systems, facts devices, artificial intelligence, reliability in Power system, advanced protection, and operation technology.
 The department also has research facilities.
-The head of the department Dr. Damodar Agarwal, and it has highly qualified faculty members.
+The head of the department Dr. Runumi Sarma.
 Various lab facilities are available with an extra emphasis on digital, microprocessor and machine laboratories.